 Our programs begin by teaching you about your conditions; this knowledge provides you with context for understanding the therapies in which you will engage and the skills that you will develop.
-For both addiction disorders and PTSD, this includes teaching you about what causes the disorders, how they develop, their symptoms, and how they affect your mind and body.
-Additionally, regarding addiction disorders, we teach you about risk factors for relapse.
+For both addiction and PTSD, this includes teaching you about what causes the disorders, how they develop, their symptoms, and how they affect your mind and body.
+Additionally, regarding addiction, we teach you about risk factors for relapse.
 Throughout the program, we emphasize the importance of maintaining a healthy lifestyle that includes eating healthy, being physically active, getting good quality sleep, and having supportive relationships.

 EHN programs include a range of evidence-based therapies